-'The best-preserved historic town
+'The best-preserved historic town in the Highlands'

 The story of Cromarty is written in its architecture - in its huddled fishermen's cottages and grand merchants' houses.
 With an astonishing 209 listed buildings in the town, ten of them A-listed, a short walk around this compact little community offers a range of architectural delights from a lighthouse built by the uncle of Robert Louis Stevenson, to a medieval parish church and the thatched cottage birthplace of 19th century geologist Hugh Miller.